Light-Wizzard/WeBookServer/README.md

 more on that later.

 ## Install

 Install will run the installer commands, and it can detect the OS it is running on, and it is all done in Qt in C++, this has switches to control its behaviour.
-This will install software on the server, and Update will update it, it will download both WeBookServer and QtHttpServer from GitHub, and keep them up to date, so you download the Installer from WeBook, or any Fork, and it uses that account to authenticate from, so you cannot run a Client from one Fork on a Server from another, they will not communicate by design.
+This will install software on the server, and Update will update it, it will download WeBookServer from GitHub, and keep it up to date, so you download the Installer from WeBook, or any Fork, and it uses that account to authenticate from, so you cannot run a Client from one Fork on a Server from another project, nor another build from this project, or any fork, its designed to not run from any executable but the one complied from Travis or AppVeyor, so they will not communicate by design, this is to prevent hacking, malware, or viruses, but beware, a Fork can put code into it that is not in this project, so do not file issues with Forks here, you have to trust the Fork.

 ## Update